Doctors Are Online Now

 Can You Get a Specialist Referral via Telehealth?

 Yes, absolutely.
 Under Australian medical guidelines, a telehealth GP consultation is a valid method for assessing a patient and issuing a referral.
-As long as the doctor is AHPRA-registered - like all doctors at Medidoc - the referral they issue is legally recognized by specialists and Medicare across Australia.
+As long as the doctor is AHPRA-registered - like all doctors at Medidoc - the referral they issue is legally recognised by specialists and Medicare across Australia.

 During a video or phone consultation, the GP will discuss your symptoms, review your medical history, and may ask to see the affected area via camera if relevant (e.g., for a skin condition).